-We notice that \cref{eq:int,eq:prereccond,eq:present} describe characteristic properties of functions that are known as \textit{wavelets} where \cref{eq:int} is true for wavelets that satisfy the \textit{admissibility condition} \cite{Chui:1992}.
-Wavelets are oscillatory (not necessarily periodic) functions that are well-localized, i.e., they have compact support or they vanish approximately outside of a compact set of its parameters.
+We notice that \cref{eq:int,eq:prereccond,eq:present} describe characteristic properties of functions that are known as \textit{wavelets} where \cref{eq:int} is true for wavelets that satisfy the \textit{admissibility condition}~\cite{Chui:1992}.
+Wavelets are oscillatory (not necessarily periodic) functions that are well localized, i.e., they have compact support or they vanish approximately outside of a compact set of its parameters (see the bottom panel of \cref{fig:hradius} for some wavelet examples).
 With such boundary conditions that the function should absolutely or approximately vanish outside of certain bounds, \cref{eq:int} requires that the function oscillates at least once if it does not vanish everywhere; because, say $\psi(z)<0$ for a certain value of $z$, this integral can vanish only if $\psi(z)>0$ at another value of $z$, hence the oscillation.
-Note that, for a continuous $\psi(z)$, this argument also implies that there exists at least one value of $z$ in the interval $(0,z_*)$ for which $\psi=0$; this corresponds to the Rolle's theorem, which in our particular case states that the conditions $\Psi(0)=0$ and $\Psi(z_*)=0$ imply the existence of a $z_p\in(0,z_*)$ for which $\psi(z_p)=0$. \textit{Thus, the deviations from the standard $\Lambda$CDM model's Hubble radius, $\psi(z)$, must be described by admissible wavelets, i.e., must have a wiggly (wave-like) behaviour characterized by the conditions given in \cref{eq:int,eq:prereccond,eq:present}.}
+Note that, for a continuous $\psi(z)$, this argument also implies that there exists at least one value of $z$ in the interval $(0,z_*)$ for which $\psi=0$; this corresponds to the Rolle's theorem, which, in our particular case, states that the conditions $\Psi(0)=0$ and $\Psi(z_*)=0$ imply the existence of a $z_p\in(0,z_*)$ for which $\psi(z_p)=0$.
+Thus, the deviations from the standard $\Lambda$CDM model's Hubble radius, $\psi(z)$, must be described by admissible wavelets, i.e., must have a wiggly (wavelike) behaviour characterized by the conditions given in \cref{eq:int,eq:prereccond,eq:present}.